budi641/Haze_Luncher/Haze_Luncher/.idea/Docs/SRS.md

 2. The system displays available games.
 3. The user can filter and search for games.
 4. The user clicks on a game to view more details.

+**Pre-conditions:**
+- The user must be logged in.

+**Post-conditions:**
+- The user is shown the available games list.
+- The user can view details of selected games.

 **Alternative Flow:**
 - **A1:** If no games are available, the system displays a message saying "No games available."